MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-linux-vm.md

 ## Review the deployment

-With the app now running, Contoso needs to fully operationalize and secure their new infrastructure.
+With the application now running, Contoso needs to fully operationalize and secure their new infrastructure.

 ### Security